blahosyl/dinner-party/README.md

 As this project is focused on the terminal functionalities rather than HTML/CSS, designing/altering these was an optional extra.

-Nevertheless, I chose to enhance the provided HTML/CSS code to make the deployed page more unique and appealing to users (as a terminal window on a plain white background is alienating to many people.
+Nevertheless, I chose to lightly alter the provided HTML/CSS code to make the deployed page more unique and appealing to users (as a terminal window on a plain white background is alienating to many people).

+### Background image

 I chose a [background image](assets/images/sweet-potatoes.webp) of a colorful dish of sweet potatoes, purple onions and thyme being prepared, to illustrate the joy and labor that goes into throwing a dinner party.

-The dominant light orange of the picture also harmonizes with the dark organe/pumpkin color of the button, which is the signature color of Code Institute.
+### Header

 I added the name of the app as an `h1` element before the Run button in the template.
 For its background, I used the purple color of the onions from the background image (with the help of [ImageColorPicker](https://imagecolorpicker.com/)).

-The heading tex color is white, so that it provides sufficient contrast with the background (see [Color contrasts](#color-contrasts) for more details).
+The heading text color is white, so that it provides sufficient contrast with the background (see [Color contrasts](#color-contrasts) for more details).

+### Button design

+I changed the background color of the **Run Program** button to the dark green of the thyme in the background picture ((with the help of [ImageColorPicker](https://imagecolorpicker.com/)).
+This color contrast with the white text was also checked for accessibility/legibility (see [Color contrasts](#color-contrasts) for more details).
+This color was chosen to harmonize with the image but still stand out from the rest of the elements on the page.

+For this purpose, I also decreased the border radius of the button, creating a transition between the rounded header and logo and the angular terminal window.

+I have also made the button and the text on it larger and increased the font weight.

+Finally, I added a hover cursor effect.

+### Alignment of elements

-I also horizontally centered all elements on the page and added some top margin for a more pleasing look.
+I horizontally centered all elements on the page and added some top margin for a more pleasing look.

+### Favicon

-I also added a favicon showing a vector drawing of two wine glasses clinking, to symbolize the social nature of dinner parties.
+I added a favicon showing a vector drawing of two wine glasses clinking, to symbolize the social nature of dinner parties.
 The color of  the graphic is a darker shade of the purple color chosen for the heading box.

+### Meta tags

-Additionally, I added some SEO meta tags to the HTML file.
+I added some SEO meta tags to the HTML file, so that the site can be found more easily.

+### Design implementation credits

-I followed the [American Pizza Order System project](https://github.com/useriasminna/american_pizza_order_system/) by [ Iasmina Pal](https://github.com/useriasminna) in implementing these changes.
+I followed the [American Pizza Order System project](https://github.com/useriasminna/american_pizza_order_system/) by [ Iasmina Pal](https://github.com/useriasminna) in implementing the changes above.

+Extending their work, I have also changed the elements described below.

+### Logo

-I also put the [image](assets/images/wine-glasses.webp) used for the favicon as a logo on the site.
+I put the [image](assets/images/wine-glasses.webp) used for the favicon as a logo on each side of the header.
 Its design mirrors that of the box containing the header (box, border radius and shadow), but the colors are inverted.

+### Font

-In addition, I changed the font used from Arial to Verdana.
+I changed the font used from Arial to Verdana.
 This font [is considered the most legible](https://www.myfonts.com/pages/fontscom-learning-fyti-using-type-tools-fonts-on-the-web#:~:text=The%20Verdana%C2%AE%20typeface%20is,small%20sizes%20(on%20screen).) of the popular web-safe fonts, especially for small screen sizes.

 ## Accessibility